 13. Patience is a Virtue

 The most important aspect of squirrel hunting being patient.
-Squirrels are energetic, so they move around a lot.
+Squirrels are highly energetic critters, so they move around a lot.
 They are quick and hardly ever sit still at certain times of the day.
 Wait and be careful when you aim at one.